CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

 // call api
 const apiInstance = new CoboWaas2JsApi.TransactionsApi();
 const opts = {
-  'estimateFee': new CoboWaas2JsApi.EstimateFee() // EstimateFee | The request body to estimate the transaction fee of a token transfer or a contract call.
+  'EstimateFee': new CoboWaas2JsApi.EstimateFee() // EstimateFee | The request body to estimate the transaction fee of a token transfer or a contract call.
 };
 apiInstance.estimateFee(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);